GRANADlauncher/granad/docs/quickstart.rst

 The central numerical class in GRANAD is :class:`granad.Stack`.
 A :code:`Stack` object is just a container.
 It holds arrays that correspond to the numerical description of the nanomaterial we have just specified.

-.. note:: The state of a stack corresponds to its 1RDM density matrix and is thus a complex array.
+.. note:: The state of a stack corresponds to its single-particle reduced density matrix and is thus a complex array.

 We obtain it using the method :py:meth:`granad.StackBuilder.get_stack`.
-This method allows us to set the initial IP state of the stack.
+This method allows us to set the initial single-particle state of the stack.
 By default, it produces the ground state, but we could also decide to use, e.g. the first excited state.
 Additionally, we can control the number of doping electrons in the stack, add a diagonal term to the Hamiltonian corresponding to the influence